-The Food Pantry of Waukesha County has helped thousands of residents throughout its history and continues to do so today.
-These are the stories of clients whom the Food Pantry helped in fundamental and dynamic ways.
+The FOOD Pantry Serving Waukesha County has helped thousands of residents throughout its history and continues to do so today.
+These are the stories of clients whom The FOOD Pantry helped in fundamental and dynamic ways.

 A Heartfelt Gift

-With nowhere else to turn, a young family struggling with massive medical bills due to their severely ill 3-month-old baby found solace at the Food Pantry of Waukesha County.
+With nowhere else to turn, a young family struggling with massive medical bills due to their severely ill 3-month-old baby found solace at The FOOD Pantry Serving Waukesha County.
 Their child was born with a heart defect that required open heart surgery and, although they had health insurance, they had already racked up $9,000 in medical bills.
 They also had several related costs, including a very expensive baby formula prescribed by their doctor.

 Paying It Forward